Check out our growing library of code snippets for Gravity Forms!

 link

-attribute with any non-empty value to wrap each result in a link to the entry view page in the WordPress admin.
+attribute with any non-empty value to wrap each result in a link to the entry view page in the WordPress admin. - When using the shortcode content to pass in search values (separated by the | character), avoid using the pipe (|)

 Installation